ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Direction: position of the middle point of the activation threshold, in degrees
 - Width: size of the activation threshold, in degrees
-- Output scale: multiplier of the output signal created by the block, explained in \nameref{signals}
+- Output scale: multiplier of the output signal created by the block
 - Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
-  - Trigger: output the value selected in the "Output scale" setting
+  - Trigger: output 1
-  - Measurement: output the current signed angle (positive for counterclockwise) from the closest edge of the activation threshold to the output arrow in degrees multiplied by the "Output scale" setting
+  - Measurement: output the current signed angle (positive for counterclockwise) from the closest edge of the activation threshold to the output arrow in degrees
   - Normalized: output $\frac{\text{measurement}}{\text{width}/2}$
 - Trigger: condition used to determine when to send an output
   - Normal: sends an output when the angle is inside of the activation threshold